gibson-amandag/quiz_generation/README.md

 This repository contains a Shiny application designed to help users interact with quizzes.
 The application allows users to load quizzes from XML or Word files, shuffle questions, generate multiple versions, and export quizzes in various formats (HTML, Word, and CSV).

+You can clone the repo to make your own version and edit templates, or use the standing application here: [Quiz Generation App](https://0196c215-c833-2a0b-bdba-5bf91f7322eb.share.connect.posit.cloud/)

 ## Project Structure

 The project is organized as follows: